 - You may run the risk of overdrawing your accounts if you don’t check your bank statements.

 - You could miss payments if you don’t check your bills regularly.

 - By avoiding your credit report and FICO score, you may not know that you’ve been a victim of identity theft.

 - Banking errors, overdrafts, and missed payments could lead to fees, higher interest rates, and fraudulent charges.

 - Saving, investing, and managing your money is very difficult if you don’t monitor your accounts.

 The bottom line is that ignoring your finances could end up being much scarier than confronting your financial issues head on.
 While it may be hard to face your fear of debt, it is possible to overcome your debt phobia and deal with your finances better if you have the right resources.

-The first step in dealing with financial phobia is admitting that you have a problem.
-Acknowledging your debt phobia could help you set up a plan to overcome your fears.
-Here are a few techniques that could help you get rid of your financial phobia for good:
+The first step in dealing with your phobia is admitting that it exists.
+Acknowledging your fear could help you set up a plan to overcome it.
+Here are a few techniques that could help you get rid of this phobia for good:

 Knowing why you’re struggling with financial fear could be the key to overcoming it.
 For example, opening your credit card bills may trigger your fear of debt because you’re worried that your debt is too high and you’re not sure how to deal with it.
 If that’s the case, the best way to overcome your phobia might be to make a plan to get out of debt.